sherrylinwt/cs103a-pa03/README.md

 # CS103a Express App Demo

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is pa03 for cs103a.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org